Deadpikle/JNWCollectionView/README.md

 ---

 **Important Note:**
 > The `develop` branch is the merge of the `cell-binding`, `drag-drop`, and `insert-delete` branches.
 Each of those branches should be OK to merge from master individually as you need, but if you need/want all three, develop/merge from `develop`.
+Updates for each of those features should happen on the individual branches.
 ---